Add a SharePoint Online source

 Extracts all the data and indexes the following: modified permissions on items, new items, existing items with a modified date greater than the date in the index, and existing items with a computed entity tag[1] different than the one in the index.

-Coveo runs refreshes in parallel with rescan operations only when certificate authentication is used.
+Coveo runs refreshes in parallel with rescan operations only when App authentication using certificate is used.

 rebuild